BIGJRA/emerald-unit-analysis/writeups/mawile.md

 # Pokemon Emerald Unit Feel Analysis: Mawile line

-Mawile is a single stage Pokemon.
+Mawile is a single stage Steel type Pokemon.
 It is obtainable early in Ruby: in the Granite Cave at Lv.
 9-12.
 It is also available in Emerald, but only in Victory Road (Lv.
 44 at most) right before the end of the game.
 It's abilities are Intimidate and Hyper Cutter.

 ### Base Stats